Tips to Prevent Nosebleeds during Ski Holidays

 Stop Nosebleeds

-However, if it does happen, you can breathe easy as a person cannot bleed to death from a nosebleed.
+However, if it does happen, you can rest assured.
+A person cannot bleed to death from a localised nosebleed.

 • Above all, avoid swallowing the blood – spit it out instead!